hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Stream containing changes + Trigger + Lamda function
 		- E.g. 1, Send approval or confirmation email when it's changed or a new account is created
 		- E.g. 2, Send a notification when something happen

 </details>

 <details>
 <summary>Limits</summary>

-- Item's max size: 400 KB; it includes:
+- Item's max size: 400 KB:
+	- It includes:
 	- Attribute name binary length (UTF-8 length)
 	- Attribute value lengths (again binary length)
 	- E.g., an item with 2 attributes:
 		- 1st is "shirt-color" with value "R" and
 		- 2nd is "shirt-size" with value "M"
 		- Item Total Size is 23 bytes
-- Tables' hard max LSI #: 5
+- Max LSI #: 5 (Hard)
-- Tables' default max GSI #: 20 (could be increased by a support ticket)
+- Max GSI #: 20 (Default: could be increased by a support ticket)
-- Partitions max WCU: 1,000 WCU
+- Max WCU / Partitions: 1,000 WCU
 - [For more details](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html)

 </details>